okta/okta.github.io/_source/_posts/2018-07-11-build-react-graphql-api-user-authentication.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

 Are you sold?
-[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can learn more about building secure apps in React!
+[Register for a forever-free developer account](https://developer.okta.com/signup/), and when you're done, come on back so we can learn more about building secure apps in React!

 ## Why a Health Tracking App?